sushmaDandeboyina/VR_Assignment1_Sushma_MT2024035/README.md

   - Extracted the outmost contour as it the outline of the coin and marked the outline on the coins
 - **Segmentation:**
   - Created a empty image with all black pixels which acts a mask, drew the identified contours on the mask.
-  - Assigned random colors to segmented regions, and overlaid the mask on the original image by keeping the transparecy as 0.5.
+  - Assigned random colors to segmented regions, and overlaid the mask on the original image by keeping the transparency as 0.5.
-  - After finding the bounding box for every coin, extracted those bounding boxes as seperate images.
+  - After finding the bounding box for every coin, extracted those bounding boxes as separate images.
 - **Counting:**
   - Counted the number of segmented regions and labeled each coin with a number at its centroid location.